NgBlaze/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles --- This is a script that list files in long format

-4-listmorefiles --- This is a script that list hidden files in a directory
+4-listmorefiles --- This is a script that list hidden files in a director

+5-listfilesdigitonly --- This is a script that list files